maxh/maxheinritz.com/_posts/2022-11-25-go-for-the-growth.md

 - Google, Amazon rose with the early adoption of the web.
 - YouTube, Facebook rose with broadband distribution.
-- Coinbase, Kraken, Robinhood rose with the cryptocurrency.
+- Coinbase, Kraken, Robinhood rose with cryptocurrency.
 - Uber, Lyft, Airbnb, Instagram rose with smartphone adoption.
-- PagerDuty, Amplitude, Stripe rose with the growth of new startups.
+- PagerDuty, Amplitude, Stripe rose with the growth of the startup economy.

 What are the next waves to catch?